Trackr-HQ/SkyTrackr-source/README.md

 - Copy the generated invite link and paste it into your browser.
 - Select your server and authorize the bot.

-Now when you run your bot you should be able to use all the commands.
+Now when you run your bot you should be able to use all the current commands.
+For help, contact me on discord: @
 ## License
 GNU GPL v3.
 See [LICENSE](LICENSE).